 Click the picture to access Numbots:

-Numbots is an online resources where children can practise their number recognition, number bonds, addition and subtraction skills, so that these become fluent and they can leave their fingers behind.
+NumBots is an online resource where children can practise their number recognition, number bonds, addition and subtraction skills, so that these become fluent and they can leave their fingers behind.

 Click here to find details of how to log in.